gmkarl/todo/README.md

 - [ ] solar

 Next
-- [ ] put docs to work with jeremy regarding: symptom log and things-to-not-forget-about-self file.
-Also doc on xo to bitcoin regarding human care and false needs.
+- [ ] put docs on phone to work with jeremy regarding: symptom log and things-to-not-forget-about-self file.
+Also doc on xo to bitcoin regarding human care and false needs.  also state-switching doc.
 - [ ] Make a project for working on organization systems.
 - [ ] replace phone battery, fix freezup issue, and fix charging issue
 - [ ] organize goals, values, etc from emails and this list in categories (Katie, Mon 1/15)